 Acoustic ceilings are made of Noise Reduction Coefficient (NRC) for sound absorption and Sound Transmission Class (STC) for blocking sound and are used mostly in commercial spaces where noise reduction is an integral part of an interior design.
 There is a huge variety of acoustical ceiling options.
 The standard color is white or off-white, however, they can be painted but before you do that it is important to check with the manufacturer’s instructions, just to make sure you don’t lose any of the tile’s sound-dampening qualities.

-Wooden ceilings are not only attractive and unique, but they are also long lasting.
+Wooden ceilings are not only attractive and unique, but they are also long-lasting.
 However, before choosing a wooden design for your ceiling, take time and choose from several varieties of wood, a good timber species.
 It is always advisable to use locally available material.
 Sustainability, cost, and suitability play a huge role and therefore wooden ceilings are quite rare.
-Wooden ceiling is ideal for long term use where cozy as well as traditional look is desired, mostly advisable for high ceilings in residential and hospitality interiors.
+Wooden ceiling is ideal for long-term use where a cozy, as well as traditional look, is desired, mostly advisable for high ceilings in residential and hospitality interiors.

 Polyvinyl chloride (PVC) ceilings are the most common types of ceilings today.
 PVC is largely manufactured plastic that is found in different materials.
-Some of the advantages of PVC are its affordability, variety, the ease of installation, and it does not need further finishing after installation.
-The best PVC to use is heavily plasticized PVC, which has been found to be quite safe for long term use.
+Some of the advantages of PVC are its affordability, variety, ease of installation, and it does not need further finishing after installation.
+The best PVC to use is heavily plasticized PVC, which has been found to be quite safe for long-term use.

 Open ceilings are all the rage in interior design today, especially in offices and other commercial spaces.
 Also referred to as “exposed structure” or “open plenum” ceilings, open ceiling design lends a hip, industrial look to any space, and increases the height of the room to make it feel more spacious.
 However, it requires a very careful planning and execution to achieve an uncluttered overhead appearance.
 Additionally, painting, acoustic and HVAC issues need to be taken into consideration before planning for exposed ceiling look.